REFRAME/tutorial/README.md

 # Context-Aware Knowledge Discovery: Opportunities, Techniques and Applications
-Tutorial at The European Conference on Machine Learning and Principles and Practice of Knowledge Discovery [ECML16](http://ecmlpkdd2016.org/)
+Tutorial at The European Conference on Machine Learning and Principles and Practice of Knowledge Discovery [ECML-PKDD 2016](http://ecmlpkdd2016.org/)
 Riva del Garda, Italy, September 19–23, 2016.